iPhone 6 review

 This screen size is also much better for drafting documents on, on the older iPhones it can often feel like the keyboard is taking up half the screen in Notes or Pages.
 Now you can read a good chunk of what you have written above the keyboard.

 Now when I borrow a friend’s iPhone 5s I can’t get over how small it is.
-It’s like the move from the iPhone 4S to the iPhone 5 all over again.
+It’s like the move from the iPhone 4S to the iPhone 5 all over again, and I can't imagine I'd go back to anything smaller after using the 4.7in iPhone 6.

 Things about the iPhone 6 that aren’t as bad as we thought

 The one thing I was convinced that I would never get used to is the larger size.
-The iPhone 6 is bigger, and it has forced me to change the way I hold it, but I have adapted, via a few weeks worth of RSI.
+The iPhone 6 is bigger, and it has forced me to change the way I hold it, but I have adapted over time.

 The benefits of the bigger screen go along way to make up for the inconvenience of the awkwardness trying to use the iPhone 6 with one hand (as a commuter this happens a lot, for those who use their phone with both hands because they have a luxury of a seat on the way to work this will be less of a concern).